-Development Matters has been written for all early years practitioners, for childminders and staff in nurseries, nursery schools, and nursery and reception classes in school.
+Development Matters is for all early years practitioners, for childminders and staff in nurseries, nursery schools, and nursery and reception classes in school.
 It offers a top-level view of how children develop and learn.
+It can help you to design an effective early years curriculum, building on the strengths and meeting the needs of the children you work with.
 It guides, but does not replace, professional judgement.